German stocks - Factors to watch on August 19

 ZOOPLUS

-The pet supplies retailer confirmed a forecast for pretax profit of around 6 million eur in 2014 as it reported first-ahlf profit of 3.3 million.
+The online pet supply retailer posted a pretax profit of 3.6 million euros in the first half year.

 OVERSEAS STOCK MARKETS